baky0905/personal-website/website/docs/bookmarks.md

 - [Applications of Data Science](https://dsapps-2020.github.io/Class_Slides/) - Introduction to the Applications of Data Science in R and Python. ✔️🌎

-- [Anaconda](https://www.anaconda.com/) - Anaconda (Python distribution) Anaconda is a free and open-source distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment. ✔️🌎

 - [Anaconda is bloated](https://medium.com/dunder-data/anaconda-is-bloated-set-up-a-lean-robust-data-science-environment-with-miniconda-and-conda-forge-b48e1ac11646) - In this tutorial, author will describe a process for setting up a lean and robust Python data science environment on your system with Miniconda and Conda-Forge. ✔️🌎

 - [Awesome Python Data Science List](https://github.com/krzjoa/awesome-python-data-science#readme) -Probably the best curated list of data science software in Python. ✔️🌎

 - [Modern Data Science with R](https://beanumber.github.io/mdsr2e/) - As the title says it is a modern approach to data science with R. ✔️🌎

-- [Python](https://www.python.org/) - Python is an interpreted, high-level, general-purpose programming language. ✔️🌎

 - [Python Cookbook](https://www.dawsonera.com/readonline/9781449357368/startPage/1) - If you need help writing programs in Python 3, this book is just the ticket.
 Packed with practical recipes written and tested with Python 3.3, this unique cookbook is for experienced Python programmers who want to focus on modern tools and idioms. 🌎❌

-- [R](https://www.r-project.org/) - R is a free software environment for statistical computing and graphics. ✔️🌎

 - [R for Data Science](https://r4ds.had.co.nz/) - This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it. ✔️🌎